ahmed-tarek-2004/MVC/README.md

 ``` lua
 /R2?name=ali
 ```
-- attribute must be sane name as called in url
+- attribute must be same name as called in url

 - We Can Add constrains like :